Section 172(1) Statements

 The Company has no employees, however, as a subsidiary holding company within the BNP Paribas Group (“the Group”), the Directors consider the impact of the Company’s activities on its shareholder, its subsidiaries, the BNP Paribas businesses that have an interest in the Company’s investments and other stakeholders.
 The Company’s stakeholders are consulted routinely on a wide range of matters including funding decisions, investment strategy, governance of its subsidiaries and compliance with Group policies with the aim of maximising investment returns for the benefit of its shareholder and ensuring that its subsidiaries maintain high standards of business conduct and governance.

-Key Strategic Decisions in 2023
+Key Strategic Decisions in 2024

 For each matter that comes before the Board, the Board considers the likely consequences of any decision in the long-term, identifies stakeholders that may be affected and carefully considers their interests and potential impact of the decision-making process.

-The Board of Directors adhere to an established Corporate Governance framework to support the Board’s aim of achieving the long-term success of the Company and sustainable value for its shareholder.
+The Board of Directors adhere to an established corporate governance framework to support the Board’s aim of achieving the long-term success of the Company and sustainable value for its shareholder.

 HAREWOOD HELENA 1 LIMITED